akshay0dkd/ai-resume-assistant/README.md

-# 🚀 AI Career Preparation Platform
+# 🚀 AI Resume Preparation Platform

 An AI-powered career development platform that helps users optimize their resumes, evaluate ATS readiness, prepare for interviews, and generate personalized learning plans based on their skills, experience, and target roles.